Bring your voice

 See our section below on the top three questions you could ask when writing or speaking to MPs and federal candidates.

-Fill in your information on this online form and it will send the letter to your federal candidates:
+Fill in your information on this online form and it will send the letter to the Prime Minister and your Member of Parliament.

 We’ve created an online form to make it easy to bring your voice.
 We want to let our leaders know that brain injury is a silent epidemic affecting millions of Canadians, with marginalized communities disproportionately impacted and no coordinated national response.